VEuPathDB/StaticContent/content/common/user_datasets_help.md

     This feature is offered in preparation to provide gene set functionality such as gene set enrichment analysis.
     <ol type="1">
       <li>Open the New Upload tab in your My Data Sets workspace.
 Choose <b>Gene List: Integrate your gene list</b></li>
       <li>Complete the Upload a Gene List form.
-Name, Summary and Upload File or URL are required.
+Name, Summary and Upload File/URL are required.
 The file containing gene IDs needs to contain valid IDs separated by valid delimiters.
 Upload Data Set initiates the transfer and will add the gene list as a data set in table on your My Data Sets page.
         <br>Valid gene IDs:
           <ul>
             <li>each gene ID includes only these charatacers : regex: [a-zA-Z0-9().:_-]*$</li>